astraly-labs/pragma-monitoring/README.md

 - `long_tail_asset_total_sources{network, pair, type}`: Current number of sources available for a given pair.
 - `publisher_balance{network, publisher}`: Balance of a publisher. (in ETH)

-Metrics specifics to our Pragma App Chains:

-- `dispatch_event_latest_block`: The latest block that triggered a Dispatch event from Hyperlane,
-- `dispatch_event_feed_latest_block_update`: The latest block that triggered a Dispatch event from Hyperlane for a specific Feed ID,
-- `dispatch_event_nb_feeds_updated`: The number of feeds updated per Dispatch event at a given block.

 Metrics specifics to Starknet (mainnet/sepolia):

 - `vrf_balance{network}`: Balance of the VRF contract. (in ETH)